Jokowi approves creation of food holding company - ExBulletin

 Jokowi approves creation of food holding company

-Bisnis.com, JAKARTA – President Joko Widodo has approved the establishment of a state-owned food holding company (BUMN).

-This is marked by the signing of Government Regulation (PP) number 118 of 2021 regarding the additional state equity stake in PT Rajawali Nusantara Indonesia (Persero) or RNI.
+PT RNI will become the holding company for public companies in the food sector.
+Photo / Doc

+Read also : 5 controversial statements from Jokowi’s cabinet ministers throughout 2021

-According to its official press release, Friday 12/31/2021, the PP is the basis for the formation of Food SOE Holding and RNI is designated as the Food SOE holding company.
+The PP is the basis for the formation of the food holding SOE and RNI is designated as the parent company of the holding.
+All holdings in the State’s capital in the form of shares in the holder members are transferred to RNI.

-For this reason, all state equity holdings in the form of shares held in members of state-owned food companies, including PT Indonesia Trading Company, PT Sang Hyang Seri, PT Perikanan Indonesia, PT Berdikari and PT Garam were transferred to RNI as a food holding company. public enterprises.
+Members of Food Holdings include PT Indonesia Trading Company, PT Sang Hyang Seri, PT Perikanan Indonesia, PT Berdikari, and PT Garam.

-SOE Minister Erick Thohir previously said that the food business is the main focus and the existence of Food SOE Holding is expected to create a transformation of the food ecosystem.
+SOE Minister Erick Thohir said the food business was the main focus and the existence of Food SOE Holding was supposed to create a transformation of the food ecosystem.

-“Based on the many transformations we have made, the food sector will be at the center of our concerns for the end of this year and next year, and we hope that Food SOE Holding can take full advantage of the Indonesian territory as a agricultural country. , focusing on a market driven food supply chain system. “, explained Eric.
+“Based on the many transformations we have made, the food sector will be the focus for the end of this year and next year, and we hope that Food SOE Holding can take full advantage of Indonesian territory as a country. agriculture, focusing on a market driven food supply chain system, ”said Erick, Friday 12/31/2021).

-RNI President and Director Arief Prasetyo Adi said the formation of Food SOE Holding is in line with the vision and mission of the government in achieving food business transformation.
+Likewise, RNI CEO Arief Prasetyo Adi said the formation of Food SOE Holding was in line with the vision and mission of the government in achieving food sector transformation.

-Arief explained that the presence of Food SOE Holding creates an integrated transformation of the food ecosystem from upstream to downstream, which is a solution to increase the inclusion and well-being of farmers, ranchers and farmers. fishermen.
+According to him, the presence of Food SOE Holding creates an integrated transformation of the food ecosystem from upstream to downstream.
+In fact, it is a solution to increase the inclusion and well-being of farmers, ranchers and fishermen.

-“From upstream through the processing of agricultural products, from the wealth of seafood, we will provide better quality food to consumers,” he said.

-Arief added that the formation of Food SOE Holding, as planned this year, has gone through several process stages, including the acquisition of one of the holding company members, namely PT Perikanan Indonesia, and the merger of six Food SOE in three Food SOE.

 Sources